office-for-students/wagtail-CMS/README.md

 | LOCAL             | False                | Tells the site to use external API or mocks |

+### Running the site

+#### Without Docker

-**1.** Create a Python 3.6.8 virtual environment and run the following commands from the root directory of the project:
+Create a Python 3.6.8 virtual environment and run the following commands from the root directory of the project:

 ```
 pip install -r requirements.txt